jyhuang91/flyover/README.md

 # FLOV
-Fly-Over: A Light-Weight Distributed Power-Gating Mechanism for Energy-Efficient Networks-on-Chip
+A Voting Approach for Adaptive Network-on-Chip Power-Gating

 The simulation infrastructure used in FLOV is based on BookSim simulator.